tuist/tuist/projects/tuist/fixtures/README.md

 ## ios_app_with_static_libraries

 This application provides a top level application with two static library dependencies.
-The first static library dependency has another static library dependency so that we are able to test how tuist handles the transitiveness of the static libraries in the linked frameworks of the main app.
+The first static library dependency has another static library dependency so that we are able to test how Tuist handles the transitiveness of the static libraries in the linked frameworks of the main app.

 ```
 Workspace: